-Kuhn Rogers provides general legal counsel to businesses of all sizes and across a multitude of industries.
-The firm’s business representation touches upon all facets of an entity’s life cycle: from start-up and formation, to internal issues such as corporate governance, shareholder disputes and employee matters, to involvement in business planning, contract drafting and review and relationships with vendors, suppliers and customers, to expansion and other business combinations, eventual sale, and succession planning.
+Kuhn Rogers specializes in all aspects of business law and provide general legal counsel to businesses of all sizes and across a multitude of industries.
+Our law firm’s business representation touches upon all facets of an entity’s life cycle: from start-up and formation, to internal issues such as corporate governance, shareholder disputes and employee matters, to involvement in business planning, contract drafting and review and relationships with vendors, suppliers and customers, to expansion and other business combinations, eventual sale, and succession planning.
 Many businesses consider Kuhn Rogers to be an invaluable business resource and critical team member, serving in both an advisory role and providing legal support for day-to-day decision making.

 Kuhn Rogers assists clients with the formation of all types of business entities and combinations including corporations, limited liability companies, and limited partnerships.
 Critical to the proper formation of these entities is providing guidance on what a venture may experience as it moves through its life cycle, anticipating issues that may arise between equity participants in the future and ultimately creating a comprehensive exit strategy to ensure a smooth transition or disposition.
 Kuhn Rogers has extensive experience in drafting operating agreements, shareholder agreements, buy-sell agreements and other related documents that will anticipate these concerns and give your business the greatest chance of success.